Chicago Restaurants Doing Thanksgiving Dinner Takeout

 American restaurants aren’t the only ones who can put on a damn good Thanksgiving dinner takeout, okay?
-Nico Osteria sheds (some) of its Italian flare to create what is, without a doubt, one of the best restaurant holiday meals in the city.
+Nico Osteria sheds (some) of its Italian flair to create what is, without a doubt, one of the best restaurant holiday meals in the city.
 At about $130 per order, make sure to call wayyyy in advance to get a taste of Chef Bill Montagne’s killer menu.
-Though their carryout menu hasn’t been announced just quite yet (Nico’s just started offering takeout Thanksgiving in 2016) our fingers are crossed for another home run.
+Though their carryout menu hasn’t been announced just quite yet (Nico’s just started offering takeout Thanksgiving in 2016), our fingers are crossed for another home run.

 This Wicker Park standard is cooking up full, smoked turkeys for order this Thanksgiving.
-Offering everything from a teeny 15-pounder to a whopping 20 pound beast, Frontier will cook your bird to juicy perfection.
+Offering everything from a teeny 15-pounder to a whopping 20-pound beast, Frontier will cook your bird to juicy perfection.
 If you’re interested – which, I mean, you totally are – they also offer a myriad of tasty side dishes including sweet potato pie.
 Be still my beating heart.

 NOTE: That was both a reaction of love and, more likely, my heart going into cardiac arrest after eating.